 Meatworks Australia’s works approval application

 EPA is assessing this works approval application, while Greater Shepparton City Council (GSCC) is assessing the planning permit application.
-These independent processes are being undertaken concurrently and have been jointly advertised on Wednesday the 22 May 2019.

 The abattoir will be capable of processing 3000 head per day of sheep within a fully enclosed series of buildings.
 The proposed activities will be carried out over 12 hours per day, 5-6 days a week with a period of shut-down for maintenance.